InsideOut Institute Logo

 What is Binge Eating Disorder?

 Binge Eating Disorder (BED) is a type of eating disorder characterised by recurrent episodes of binge eating.
-A binge is defined as eating an amount of food that is larger than what most people would eat in a similar period of time.
+A binge is defined as eating an unusually large amount of food in a short period of time.
 While eating, the person has a sense of lack of control.

-To meet diagnostic criteria the binge eating episodes occur at least once a week for three months and are not followed by compensatory behaviours.
+To meet diagnostic criteria the binge eating episodes occur at least once a week for three months and are not followed by compensatory behaviours (American Psychiatric Association, 2022)

 The Function of Binge Eating Disorder